-Teletherapy for Substance Use Disorders
+Teletherapy for Substance Abuse Disorders

-Understanding Teletherapy for Substance Use Disorders
+Understanding Teletherapy for Substance Abuse Disorders

 Introduction: Why Teletherapy Matters for Addiction Care

 Teletherapy has reshaped how people access care for substance use disorders.
-For many, virtual addiction counseling and telehealth for substance abuse eliminate geographic, scheduling, and stigma-related barriers.
+For many, virtual addiction counseling and telehealth for substance abuse remove geographic, scheduling, and stigma-related barriers.
 This opens recovery options to people who might not otherwise get treatment.

 What “teletherapy” and “telehealth for substance abuse” mean today